Taiwanese Prose

 Why Women?
 A Deep Analysis of the Gender Phenomenon in Prose

-1. The Affinity of the Prose Form
+1. The Accessibility of the Prose Form

-2. The Everyday-ness of Subject Matter
+2. The Domestication of Subject Matter

-3. The Freedom of Emotional Expression
+3. Freedom of Emotional Expression

 Contemporary Developments: The New Face of Prose in the Digital Age